Reminiscing On Femboy Sebastian

 I decided to have a good sulk, just to let it out of my system.
 In the Office of Athena, of course.
 Just underneath my desk.
 Just sitting underneath where my feet would go, if I were a normal person.
 Perks of being the librarian’s daughter, I guess.

 Suddenly, I hear Mrs. Kemp’s voice.
 The door swings wide open, and there’s nowhere I can immediately hide.
-So I decide to lean back as far as I can, and surprisingly, the bricks in the wall are pushed back.
-I see Mrs. Kemp’s boots, and I hear her voice talking with my Mothers.
+So I decide to lean back as far as I can.
+I can feel the bricks behind me shift.
+I see Mrs. Kemp’s boots, and I hear her voice talking with my Mother’s.
 They begin to root through my desk.
 “Could she be a potential candidate for the Triumvirate?”
 Mrs. Kemp asks.

 “Hardly.
 Her grades have become subpar, not to mention she doesn’t have the emotional maturity to properly execute the harsher commands.
 Besides, we already have one of the twins.”